Integrative Decoding: Improve Factuality via Implicit Self-consistency: Related Works

+Previous studies found that the degree of self-consistency between LLM's different sampled responses can serve as a useful indicator for hallucination detection \citep{manakul-etal-2023-selfcheckgpt, farquhar2024detecting, niels2024selfcontradict} and uncertainty quantificantion \citep{desai-durrett-2020-calibration, jiang-etal-2021-know, glushkova-etal-2021-uncertainty-aware, kuhnsemantic, duan-etal-2024-shifting, zhang-etal-2024-luq}.
 Among these efforts, self-consistency-driven approaches have proved to be very effective in improving factuality \citep{wang2023self,shi2022codesc,chen2023usc,thirukovalluru2024asc,malon2024scdecoding,niels2024selfcontradict}.
-As one of the earliest attempts, ~\cite{wang2023self} prompt the model to generate a diverse set of intermediate reasoning paths for a given instruction, parse their final answers, and select the most consistent one as the optimal solution.
-However, most of these works pose strict constraints on the task format, they only consider tasks, where the answers can be directly verified via exact matches and the most consistent answers can be easily selected as the most frequently appearing one \citep{li2022competition, shi2022codesc, wang2023self, huang2023enhancing}.
+However, most of the existing approaches that utilize self-consistency to improve factuality pose strict constraints on the task format, they only consider tasks, where the answers can be directly verified via exact matches \citep{li2022competition, shi2022codesc, wang2023self, huang2023enhancing}.
 To overcome this limitation, research efforts~\citep{chen2023usc,thirukovalluru2024asc,malon2024scdecoding,niels2024selfcontradict} have been directed towards adapting self-consistency for open-ended tasks without constraints on the task format.
-USC~\citep{chen2023usc} concatenates multiple candidate outputs and directly prompts the LLM to select the most consistent answer. \cite{thirukovalluru2024asc} split initial sampled responses into lists of atomic facts and removing those facts appear infrequently across samples through clustering algorithms, thereby enhancing the factual consistency of the generated text.
+USC~\citep{chen2023usc} concatenates multiple candidate outputs and directly prompts the LLM to select the most consistent answer.
+Similarly, \citep{wang-etal-2024-FSC} instructs the LLM to regenerate a new response that is consistency with those presented in the prompt.
+Alternatively, it has been explored to treat each response as a collection of statements and then assess the consistency level between each pair of statements through clustering \citep{thirukovalluru2024asc} or iterative LLM prompting \citep{niels2024selfcontradict, wang-etal-2024-FSC, wang-etal-2024-SE}.